ducakar/TextureReplacer/README.md

 Notes
 -----
+* Use TGA for optimal quality of model textures as it is not compressed twice.
 * Try to keep widths and heights of all textures powers of two.
 Non-power-of-two textures are not handled well in some cases and cannot be compressed.
 * KSP can only load TGAs with RGB or RGBA colours.
-Paletteised 256-colour TGAs cause doubled missing textures and other corruptions in the game database!
+Paletteised 256-colour TGAs cause corruptions in the game database!
-* By default, internal texture compression is disabled when TextureCompressor is detected.
-Compression is then left to TextureCompressor which is a more specialised mod for that purpose.
+* By default, texture compression is handled by ATM when present rather than by TextureReplacer.
 * KSP never generates mipmaps for PNGs and JPEGs.
 TextureReplacer fixes this by generating mipmaps under paths specified in the configuration file.
 Other images are omitted to avoid making UI icons of various plugins blurry when not